somedatapacket/docs.humio.com/content/integrations/data-shippers/kafka-connect.md

 The Kafka Connect framework is part of the standard Kafka download but the Confluent ElasticSearch Connector must be downloaded separately.
 It is available in the Docker image [confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect/).

+{{% notice note %}}
+***New & Improved Connector***
+We've improved our Kafka connector and it's currently awaiting verification by Confluent.
+The new `kafka-connect-hec-sink` has several new features including use of the HEC endpoint, metrics reporting, and more.
+If you want to give it a try, check it out [here](https://github.com/humio/kafka-connect-hec-sink)!
+{{% /notice %}}

 We start with an outline of how to configure the Connector to send data to Humio.
 After the configuration section a longer example will follow showing how to get a Kafka connector installed and running.